Treasure Island

 Feature 3: Dictionary Kicker

 The dictionary kicker utilises a different method than the L.W. principle.
-Basically, you’d have one of your participants choose a word in Treasure Island and you’ll know what page in the dictionary that word is on, so you’d reveal the page number, and the participant would check and find their chosen word at that location.
+Basically, you’d have one of your participants choose a word in Treasure Island and you’ll know what page in the dictionary that word is on, so you’d reveal the page number and the participant would check and find their chosen word at that location.
 It is worth mentioning here that this feature is best used in conjunction with the T.O. feature.

 You also get a C*** Pen

 This eliminates the need to memorise the L. W’s.
 Although it highly recommended you take the time to commit them to memory, the C.P. is there as a backup.
-There is another function too, it acts as a C*** for the dictionary kicker page numbers.
+There is another function too, it acts as a C*** for the dictionary kicker page numbers and last but certainly by no means least, you’ll receive the instruction booklet.
+This is a 95 page booklet boasting 5 routines, scripting, performance tips, ideas and inspiration.

 Alright me ‘artys its time to walk the plank.